SoundScapeRenderer/ssr/doc/manual/operation.rst

 Ecasound cannot open a JACK port
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes, when ecasound is installed via Homebrew_, it can have trouble finding JACK.
+Sometimes, when Ecasound is installed via Homebrew_, it can have trouble finding JACK.
 As
 a result SSR displays the sound source symbols in the GUI, but they don't play audio, and
 an according error message is posted in the SSR terminal.

-Type ``ecasound -c`` in a terminal to start ecasound in interactive mode.
+Type ``ecasound -c`` in a terminal to start Ecasound in interactive mode.
-Then type ``aio-register`` to list all available outputs that ecasound has recognized.
+Then type ``aio-register`` to list all available outputs that Ecasound has recognized.
 If
-JACK is not listed, then download the ecasound source code from
+JACK is not listed, then download the Ecasound source code from
 http://nosignal.fi/ecasound/download.php, and ::

   ./configure --enable-jack